JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

   line as the last line of the opening tag.
 Also makes it more readable.
   [See an example here](https://prettier.io/docs/en/options.html#bracket-line).
 - trailingComma to `all`: This makes sure that there is a trailing comma wherever possible.
 This makes refactoring easier.
+- endOfLine to `auto`: This makes sure that the line endings are consistent the settings of the `.gitattributes` file.

 !!! info Prettier follows EditorConfig